teletrace/teletrace/CONTRIBUTING.md

 ### Reporting bugs

-Before openning a bug report, please make sure that someone hasn't already reported the issue, and looks through the [existing issues](https://github.com/epsagon/oss-tracing/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for simillar issues.
+Before opening a bug report, please make sure that someone hasn't already reported the issue, and looks through the [existing issues](https://github.com/epsagon/oss-tracing/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for similar issues.

-Report a bug by issueing a [bug report](https://github.com/epsagon/oss-tracing/issues/new?assignees=&labels=&template=bug_report.md&title=), when reporting a bug please try to:
+Report a bug by issuing a [bug report](https://github.com/epsagon/oss-tracing/issues/new?assignees=&labels=&template=bug_report.md&title=), when reporting a bug please try to:

 - Describe the problematic behavior (expected vs actual) in as much details as possible
 - Steps to reproduce the issue